 - relationship, sexual or financial problems

-Remember though that many of these symptoms can be side effects from your cancer and its treatment.
+Remember that many of these symptoms can be side effects from your cancer and its treatment.
 They are likely to go away once your treatment has finished, though it may take a while.

-Always let your doctor or nurse know about any symptoms that you have.
+Always let your doctor or nurse know about any symptoms you have.

 Worries about counselling

 You might be put off counselling because you feel it’s a sign of weakness, that you are going mad, or that you’ve failed to cope with things on your own.

 It is important to remember about going to see a counsellor:

 - is not a sign of weakness